alexbt/sample-spring-boot-data-jpa-embedded/README.md

 In almost all of my projects that involves external resources, I try my best to enable the application to fully run without dependencies.
 It's useful to provide a fully working backing
-This sample project shows how a spring-boot application can be setup with an embedded SQL databass over JPA.
+This sample project shows how a spring-boot application can be setup with an embedded SQL database over JPA.
+The focus of this project is to show how to configure an embedded database with Spring Boot, however the source code also contains a RestController and a Spring Data Repository.

 Other sample projects with embedded databases